 GRANT AMOUNT (“Grant Funds”): $[TOTAL PAYMENT AMOUNT]

 PAYMENT TERMS: Grant Funds will be payable in (2) equal installments of [DOLLAR AMOUNT] each.
-The first payment will be made to Grantee within thirty (30) days after Grantee executes this Agreement in GeMS, and the second payment(s) will be made to Grantee within thirty (30) days after Komen’s receipt and approval of timely reports due on November 15, 2019 as required below.
+The first payment will be made to Grantee within thirty (30) days after Grantee executes this Agreement in GeMS, and the second payment will be made to Grantee within thirty (30) days after Komen’s receipt and approval of timely reports due on November 15, 2019 as required below.

 Komen may require Grantee to deplete the current installment of Grant Funds prior to receiving payment of the next installment of Grant Funds.
 In addition, Komen may withhold the next installment of Grant Funds if the report does not contain all the required information or Grantee has not demonstrated sufficient progress on Project objectives, as determined by Komen in its sole discretion.
 Within 45 days after the expiration or early termination of this Agreement, Grantee will remit to Komen all unspent funds.